Walk a perfect circle around me,

 Do they need to drive towards that perfection, like the rest of us do,

-or do they travel there in books, like the rest of us do?
+or do they travel there in books, as the rest of us do?